 The Division of Student Life:

-Student Counseling Center is the university's primary facility for personal counseling, psychotherapy, and mental health outreach and consultation services.
-Their mission is to promote the psychological, educational, and social well-being of the students of the University of Tennessee and to help prepare them to be productive members of a global society.
+Student Counseling Center is the university's primary mental health facility.
+We provide personal counseling/ psychotherapy, psychiatry, mental health outreach and consultation services, and training.
+Our mission is to promote the psychological, educational, and social well-being of the students of the University of Tennessee and to help prepare them to be productive members of a global society.

 Reporting to the Director of the Student Counseling Center, the duties of the Supervising Psychiatrist are as follows:

-Function as the Collaborating Physician (or Supervising Psychiatrist) for two Mental Health Nurse Practitioners per the rules of the Tennessee Board of Medical Examiners Chapter 0880-6: "Rules and Regulations Governing the Utilization and Supervision of the Services of Nurse Practitioner/Prescription Writer."
+Provide clinical supervisory support for to mental health nurse practitioners.
+The physician's role entails review of clinical care as required by the Tennessee Board of Medical Examiners Chapter 0880-6: "Rules and Regulations Governing the Utilization and Supervision of the Services of Nurse Practitioner/Prescription Writer."
 The physician fulfills other state specific requirements as a collaborating/supervising physician.

-Review the electronic medical record and UTK email at least 3 times per week for messages from students, medication renewals/refills, lab results, messages from other providers.
+View the electronic medical record and UTK email at least 3 times per week, respond to secure messages, medication renewals/refills, lab results, messages from other providers.

 Attend General Staff Meeting and other staff meetings as requested by the Student Counseling Center Director (rare).

-Assist if needed with clinical coverage and specific related duties (such as triaging SCC referrals to Mental Health) in the absence of one or both NPs (exceptionally rare).
+Assist if needed with clinical coverage and specific related duties (such as prescription refills) in the absence of one or both NPs (exceptionally rare).